SamuelM333/SamuelM333.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I'm a young software developer almost finishing my career as a Computer engineer.
+<p>I'm a young Computer Engineer dedicated to software development.
 I'm very passionate about Python and RESTful APIs development.
 I also like Web development using Django and Angular.
 Recently I've been working a lot on mobile platforms using NativeScript with Angular.</p>